PedroACFerreira/BonsaiBehavior/README.md

 This project is licensed under the terms of the MIT license.
 If used in published papers, please cite as:

-Ferreira, P (2019) Bonsai-Rx Behavior Analysis Worklfow. https://github.com/PedroACFerreira/BonsaiBehavior
+Ferreira, P (2019) Custom Bonsai-Rx worklfow for rodent behavior semi-automated analysis. https://github.com/PedroACFerreira/BonsaiBehavior

 ----------------------------------------------------------------------------------------------------------------------